Rebuilding Brokenness by Learning from Nehemiah

 Nehemiah Rebuilding Broken Wall

-If you haven’t read Nehemiah in a long time (or ever) now is the time to stop and read the first chapter.
-If you slow down long enough, you might learn some lessons from him like I have.
+If you haven’t read Nehemiah in a long time (or ever), now is the time to stop and read the first chapter.
+If you slow down long enough, you might learn some lessons from him, like I have.

 No one is quite sure whether Ezra (the book before Nehemiah) or Nehemiah himself wrote this book in the Old Testament with thirteen chapters.

 I’ll be honest, although I’ve read it before, I had never slowed down to dig a little deeper into Nehemiah.
-I’m sure that what I’ll share in this article (and those to follow) I’m only skimming off the surface and my pastor or yours would be able to go DEEPER.
+I’m sure that what I’ll share in this article (and those to follow), I’m only skimming off the surface, and my pastor or yours would be able to go DEEPER.

 My point is to encourage you to take time with Jesus each day.
 Even to read and study the Old Testament.
 You don’t have to spend an hour.
-You can break it up into bite-size nuggets with your busy day.
+You can break it up into bite-sized nuggets with your busy day.

 Survivors Distressed with Brokenness

 The wall around Jerusalem was built to protect the town from neighboring civilizations from attacking those living within.
-During the captivity, the Jews were unable to maintain the structure and it had places where it was broken down.
+During the captivity, the Jews were unable to maintain the structure, and it had places where it was broken down.

 This is what’s happening in the following two verses from Nehemiah chapter one.